kubernetes/website/content/en/docs/concepts/configuration/secret.md

 ### Protections

-Because `secret` objects can be created independently of the `pods` that use them, there is less risk of the secret being exposed during the workflow of creating, viewing, and editing pods.
-The system can also take additional precautions with `secret` objects, such as avoiding writing them to disk where possible.
+Because Secret objects can be created independently of the pods that use them, there is less risk of the secret data being exposed during the workflow of creating, viewing, and editing pods.
+The system can also take additional precautions with Secret objects, such as avoiding writing them to disk where possible.

-A secret is only sent to a node if a pod on that node requires it.
+A Secret is only sent to a node if a Pod on that node requires it.
-Kubelet stores the secret into a `tmpfs` so that the secret is not written to disk storage.
-Once the Pod that depends on the secret is deleted, kubelet will delete its local copy of the secret data as well.
+The kubelet stores the secret data into a `tmpfs` so that secret is not written to disk storage.
+Once the Pod that depends on the Secret is deleted, kubelet also deletes its local copy of the secret data.

 There may be secrets for several pods on the same node.
-However, only the secrets that a pod requests are potentially visible within its containers.
+However, only the secrets that a Pod requests are potentially visible within its containers.
 Therefore, one Pod does not have access to the secrets of another Pod.

-There may be several containers in a pod.
-However, each container in a pod has to request the secret volume in its `volumeMounts` for it to be visible within the container.
+There may be several containers in a Pod.
+However, each container in a Pod has to request the secret volume in its `volumeMounts` for it to be visible within the container.
 This can be used to construct useful [security partitions at the Pod level](#use-case-secret-visible-to-one-container-in-a-pod).

-On most Kubernetes-project-maintained distributions, communication between user to the apiserver, and from apiserver to the kubelets, is protected by SSL/TLS.
+On most Kubernetes-project-maintained distributions, communication between user to the API server, and from API server to the kubelets, is protected by SSL/TLS.
 Secrets are protected when transmitted over these channels.

 {{< feature-state for_k8s_version="v1.13" state="beta" >}}